kedro-org/kedro/docs/source/extend_kedro/plugins.md

     pipeline = pipelines["__default__"]
     print(pipeline.to_json())
 ```
-Starting from 0.18.14, Kedro switch to replace `setup.py` with `pyproject.toml`.
-The plugin need to provide the entry points in either file.
+From version 0.18.14, Kedro replaced `setup.py` with `pyproject.toml`.
+The plugin needs to provide entry points in either file.

-To use `pyproject.toml`, specifiy
+To add the entry point to `pyproject.toml`, specify it as follows:
 ```toml
 [project.entry-points."kedro.project_commands"]
 kedrojson = kedrojson.plugin.commands
 ```

-To use `setup.py`, the plugin need to provide the following `entry_points` config in `setup.py`:
+To use `setup.py`, the plugin needs to provide the following `entry_points` configuration in `setup.py`:

 ```python
 setup(